sadieiq694/software-mini-project/README.md

 # Software Mini Project
-Sadie Allen and Hazim Ab Halim
+Sadie Allen (sadiela@bu.edu) and Hazim Ab Halim (zimlim@bu.edu)

+#### Note:
+On occasion, we have issues with our firestore database *rules changing automatically.
+If you are unable to view or save data, please contact us so we can change the rules.

 ## Project Description